willothy/nvim-utils/README.md

 Interacting with Neovim's lua api in Rust can be a bit of a pain. `nvim-utils` aims to make it easier and quicker to develop Neovim plugins in Rust by removing as much of the required boilerplate as possible, and implementing bindings for the `vim.*` lua api.

 > **Warning**
-> This library is in a relatively early state and will change significantly.
+> This library is no longer maintained.
 > For a more polished API, check out [nvim-oxi](https://github.com/noib3/nvim-oxi).

 ## Current plans